 - Make sure you buy your grass trimmer from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new strimmer with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Use our free online checker to see if you have any recalled electrical items.